giorgiop94/digital-garden/_notes/Talks - Theater of Selves - Rob Burbea.md

 	- We could challenge its statements and assumptions and see that they are often wrong
 	- Or we could bring kindness, softness and try to deeply understand it
 - We should be careful about the assumptions we project on to the inner critic
-	- It is possible that it is only a clumsy protector who wants the best for us
+	- It is possible that it is only a clumsy protector who wants the best for us?
 	- Maybe it is just trying to push us to express our full potential
 	- Maybe it is our conscience or some inner angel that perhaps wants more from us
 		- More authenticity, connection, kindness, energy etc...